Battle of Lochaber: Battle

 The Royalists appear to have caught the clansmen by surprise on a moor or "marshy ground" somewhere in Lochaber, the district around Fort William at the western end of the Great Glen.
 The exact location is not known, and there is also some uncertainty about the date of the battle.
 Traditionally it was on 23 June 1429, the "vigil" (i.e. day before) of the feast day of the Nativity of St. John the Baptist but some modern sources say 26 June.

 Faced by the Royalist forces, the Camerons under Donald Dubh defected from their feudal overlord to the Crown.
 Another theory is that the MacMartin Camerons went over to the King but not the Camerons of Lochiel, hence the Camerons know this battle as the "Battle of Split Allegiances".
 The Mackintoshes also switched sides.
 History does not record whether these changes of mind required inducements from James.
-However, soon afterwards the King gave the Mackintoshes lands in Lochaber belonging to Alexander's uncle, Alexander of Lochalsh.
+However, soon afterwards the king gave the Mackintoshes lands in Lochaber belonging to Alexander's uncle, Alexander of Lochalsh.

-After this loss of manpower, Alexander was either defeated in battle or fled without a fight.
+After this loss of manpower, Alexander escaped to the Isles but the king remained in the area, taking Dingwall Castle and Urquhart Castle, Macdonald strongholds.